Step Types

 Configuration

-Expected Value (for some assertions)
+Value (for some assertion types)

-- The value to check against
+- The expected text or value to check against

 Description (optional)